Australian Religion, Culture and Laws

 Knowing and understanding religion, culture and laws in Australia will help you to adjust to life in the Australian community.

 Australia is a tolerant and diverse society with people from many different cultures and ethnic backgrounds.
 Australians come from all corners of the world.
-Nearly half (49 per cent) the Australian population was born overseas or have a parent who was.
+Nearly 30% of the Australian population was born overseas.
 Although English is the national language, there are around 300 languages spoken in Australia.
 Australians also practice a wide variety of religions.
 By law, everyone in Australia is free to express and maintain their cultural and religious traditions.

 Visit the Department of Home Affairs' website to download their Life in Australia book.

 The Australian Government encourages new residents to learn as much as they can about their new country, including Australia's heritage, language, customs, values and way of life.